Lexxie9952/fcw.org-server/freeciv/freeciv/data/classicplus/README.txt

 <li>Added the Fort as a weaker base prior to the Fortress.
 Gives 1.33x defense</li>
 <li>Fortress first requires a Fort to be built underneath.</li>
 <li>Airbases heal aircraft 25% per turn, same as Fortress for Land units.</li>
-<li>Foodbox put very close to MP2D but a little closer to the range of Civ2Civ3, for simplicity and better pace:
-   granary_food_ini  = 15, 20, 24, 30, 36, 44, 52, 60</li>
+<li>City food growth requirements reduced for better pace: 15, 20, 24, 30, 36, 44, 52, 60</li>
 <li>Huts were balanced better
    Huts don't give cities
    Hut mercenaries are phalanx not legion
    All "crazy luck" awards/penalties are less likely, while...
    Chance to discover a large map now has higher odds</li>
 <li>Courthouses make +1 content for all govs, provide bonuses against diplomatic actions, eliminate tile corruption, and cost 10 less</li>
-<li>Reverted City Walls to original 2x defense (3x if land unit inside with free fortify bonus).
-(Was: 3x, 4.5x)</li>
+<li>Reverted City Walls to original 2x defense (Land units still get free-fortify 1.5x for total 3x).
+(Was: 4.5x)</li>
 <li>Reverted SAM Battery to original 2x against Helicopter (Was: City Walls)</li>
 <li>Added Ecclesiastical Palace</li>
 <li>Copernicus costs 100 (was 200).
-Now it's +66% more than a Library for a building that's effectively the same (was 3.33x cost)</li>
+It still costs a little more than a Library for the same bonus (was 3.33x cost)</li>
 <li>Reverted Cure for Cancer to +1 Happy in all cities (was +1 forced content)</li>
 <li>Added Code of Hammurabi and The Sphinx</li>
 <li>Added Nile River bonus effects: desert rivers make +2 food if irrigated.
 Manually irrigated on a city, +3 food</li>